SaiMeghanaK/Customer_Churn_Prediction/README.md

 For this project, I am using this public dataset : https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn?select=Customer-Churn-Records.csv in which the target variable is a categorical value.

-Techniques used: Data Cleaning, SMOTE for class balancing,Logistic Regression and Decision Tree
+Techniques used: Data preprocessing, SMOTE for class balancing,Logistic Regression and Decision Tree

 This project requires the following python libraries: pandas,